ALMA Band 2 line survey of a $z = 3.44$ clumpy strongly-lensed submillimetre galaxy: Observations, Data Reduction, and Fluxes

 \section{Observations, Data Reduction, and Fluxes}

-With Band~2 available across 25 telescopes, ALMA targeted \spt in Spectral Scan mode in Band~2 with a total of twenty 1.875GHz spectral windows covering from approximately 76.87 to 111.03 GHz (2011.0.00025.SV; P.I.
+{ With Band~2 available across 25 telescopes, ALMA targeted SPT0027-50 in Spectral Scan mode in Band~2 with a total of twenty 1.875GHz spectral windows covering from approximately 76.87 to 111.03 GHz (2011.0.00025.SV; P.I.
 M. D\'iaz-Trigo).
-The observations were carried out on November 27$^{\rm th}$, 2025 within configuration C43-6, with telescope baselines ranging from 15.3 m to 2.4 km.
+SPT0027-50 was selected as a verification target because it is one of the brightest $z > 3$ sources in the SPT sample.
+It has several bright spectral lines, including CO(3--2), at frequencies that before Band~2 were not available to ALMA, and these Band~2 observations also cover a large inventory of lines including HCN, HNC and HCO$^{+}$ to do a scientific exploration of dense gas inside this bright dusty galaxy.
+These verification observations thus offer a unique possibility to showcase the lower-frequency potential now opened up by Band~2 \citep{Mroczkowski2019}, in particular due to Band~2's larger Intermediate Frequency (IF) range, which facilitates a contiguous stacking of spectral windows useful in line surveys including redshift searches.} The observations were carried out on { 2025 November 27} within configuration C43-6, with telescope baselines ranging from 15.3 m to 2.4 km.

 Calibration and imaging were performed using the ALMA Pipeline, with the calibrated files made available by the ALMA scientific support team\footnote{\url{https://almascience.eso.org/alma-data/science-verification/spt0027_band2}}.
 Auto-masking was used for generating the images unless indicated otherwise.
 All Band~2 data were processed using the \textsc{Common Astronomy Software Applications} (\textsc{CASA}) package \citep{McMullin2007,casateam2022}, using CASA version 6.5.6.
 After this, the data were imaged using \textsc{tclean} with a robust parameter of 2 (i.e,. natural weighting).
-The resulting per-bin sensitivity of the data cubes is between 0.73 and 1.33 mJy per beam in 35~km s$^{-1}$ bins with beam sizes ranging from 0.62 by 0.47~arcseconds to 0.87 by 0.76~arcseconds.
+The resulting per-bin sensitivity of the data cubes is between 0.73 and 1.33 mJy per beam in 35~km~s$^{-1}$ bins with beam sizes ranging from 0.62 by 0.47~arcseconds to 0.87 by 0.76~arcseconds.
 Note that in the $\sim 0.2$~GHz overlapping frequency regions between two spectral windows, the Band~2 observations are able to achieve a sensitivity of $\sim 0.63$~mJy per beam.
 The continuum data has a per-beam sensitivity of 5.6~$\mu$Jy per beam and a beam size of 0.72 by 0.60~arcseconds.